-'''

 positional arguments:

-path to workspace definition file (it will look for a "conanws.
+path path to workspace definition file (it will look for a "conanws.

-path

-yml"

-inside if a directory is given) optional arguments: -h, --help show this help message and exit -b [BUILD], --build [BUILD] Optional, use it to choose if you want to build from sources: --build Build all from sources, do not use binary packages. --build=never Never build, use binary packages or fail if a →binary package is not found. --build=missing Build from code if a binary package is not found. --build=cascade Will build from code all -the nodes with some dependency being built (for any reason).
-Can be used together with any other build policy.
-Useful to make sure any new change introduced in a dependency is incorporated by building again the package. --build=outdated Build from code if →the binary is not built with the current recipe or when missing a binary package. --build=[pattern] Build always these packages →from '''
+⊶yml" inside if a directory is given)

+inside if a difectory is given)

+optional arguments:

+-h,help show this help message and exit

+-b [BUILD],build [[BUILD]

+Optional, use it to choose if you want to build from sources:

+build Build all from sources, do not use binary packages.

+hinamy build=never Never build, use binary packages or fail if a

+⇔binary

+package is not foundbuild=missing Build from code if a binary package is not foundbuild=cascade Will build from code all.

+⇔the Parally

+nodes with some dependency being built (for any reason).
+Can be

+used together with any other build policy.
+Useful to make sure ${\scriptstyle \! \Box}$

+→that

+any new change introduced in a dependency is incorporated by

+building again the packagebuild=outdated Build from code if

+⇔the

+binary is not built with the current recipe or when missing a

+binary packagebuild=[pattern] Build always these packages

+\hookrightarrow from

+(continues on next page)